Why Ongoing Education is Vital to Magnet Accreditation

 The requirements for Magnet accreditation consist of an online application, an application fee, and the following documents: organizational chart, nationally benchmarked nurse satisfaction survey tool, CNO Vitae, and nurse manager and nurse leader educational eligibility criteria table.
 Upon receipt of the requirements, it falls on the Commission on Magnet Recognition to evaluate the application and schedule a visit to the facility before coming to a decision.
 Hospitals and long-term care facilities that have earned Magnet status must submit updated documents and undergo the Magnet re-designation process every four years.

 Because nurse and nurse administrator education is a basic criterion for eligibility, ongoing education is a valuable investment for any healthcare facility seeking to earn Magnet designation.
 Taking proactive steps toward Magnet designation therefore means committing to furthering education and career development among hospital staff.

 Promoting online Master of Health Science programs to their nursing staff is one way healthcare organizations can advance towards reaching Magnet status.
-Actively seeking opportunities for leadership and professional growth via ongoing education serves to benefit not only the individual staff member, but the team as a whole.
+Actively seeking resources and tools for leadership and professional growth via ongoing education serves to benefit not only the individual staff member, but the team as a whole.
 The Saint Francis University online Master of Health Science curriculum exemplifies a program designed for professionals seeking to advance their roles as nurses and administrators in the healthcare setting.

 By fostering a Magnet-friendly work culture and enabling their staff to flourish as professionals, hospitals and long-term care facilities can begin to reap some of the benefits of Magnet recognition even before accreditation.